pcsaito/Flowter/README.md

 ```
 github "zazcarmobile/Flowter"
 ```
+Don't forget to run your favorite carthage command.

 #### CocoaPods
 To be implented...

 ### Basic usage
 Create the flow and set its UIViewControllers and a Containter.

 The Flowter can be created anywhere, regarding that you have a reference to who will present your flow, just use it on the startFlow closure:
 ```swift
 	Flowter(with: UINavigationController())